marzelwidmer/kotlin-sidecar-gateway/README.md

 ````

 ## Initialize Data
-Every Application stat let's clean the `MongoDB` collection and write some data to it.
+On every application start let's clean the `MongoDB` collection and write some new data to it.
 We do it with a `Bean` definition with the Kotlin DSL.

 ```kotlin